boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 	  public function dosearch($searchterms);
 	}</pre>

 Of course the actual implementation can get pretty hairy.
 The reason for this is that a search is actually more complex then it first appears.
-Take for example the following search term &#8220;cool stuff&#8221;.
-When someone searches for &#8220;cool stuff&#8221; they are expecting that a list of documents containing the words cool and stuff will appear in a list.
+Take for example the following search term "cool stuff".
+When someone searches for "cool stuff" they are expecting that a list of documents containing the words cool and stuff will appear in a list.
 What is actually happening under the hood however is a lot more work.
 The search term firstly needs to be parsed into a query.
-In the case of a default AND engine you need to find all documents containing the word &#8220;cool&#8221;, and then all documents containing the word &#8220;stuff&#8221;, get the intersection of those documents, rank them in order of relevance and return them to the user.
+In the case of a default AND engine you need to find all documents containing the word "cool", and then all documents containing the word "stuff", get the intersection of those documents, rank them in order of relevance and return them to the user.

 Sticking to keeping it very simple we are going to do the following.
 Clean up the search term (removing characters that have no meaning), break it into individual works separated by spaces and then for each term just return all the documents that match.
 No ranking, or AND logic which makes things much simpler to work with.
 So we will effectively end up with an OR logic search engine.